LonelyNinja/lonelyninja.github.io/docs/guides/seeding.md

 The purpose of this document is to help get people on to get the TT server active early.

+The seeding process we follow is roughly the following:

+* Restart server, and switch to Jensen’s Range (around 6-7AM EST).
+This is usually done by Randy.
+* AFK until the server reaches a critical mass of around 20 on the range.
+* Check the server browser to see if there are any other NA servers “ahead of us in the queue.”
+For example, suppose we are at 20, but another server is at around 60 or so, consider waiting for 10 or so minutes so that we have a clear berth.
+* Once ready to roll, put out the seeding ping in the `#server-seeding` channel.

+The seed layers to use are **Sumari_seed** (any version) and **Fallujah_seed_v1**.
+These layers work with almost zero admin involvement.
+Other seed layers can of course be used, but these are generally the most efficient.
+If you are going to use another seed layer, ensure that you yourself are playing and not simply AFK!

 # AFK Seeding

 The key to a viable server is timely seeding.
 To ensure this, we ask for your help!
 The easiest way to help the server is the following:

-Set game to “potato mode” (explained below)
+* Set game to “potato mode” (explained below)

-Set an auto shutdown timer (explained below)
+* Set an auto shutdown timer (explained below)

-Join the server between the hours of 7AM-12PM Eastern (depending on your work/study routine) and AFK.
+* Join the server between the hours of 7AM-12PM Eastern (depending on your work/study routine) and AFK.

 That’s it!
 Your PC will auto shutdown at the requisite time, and you can come home to a full server at minimal effort!